ai-systems/hybrid_autoregressive_inference/README.md

 `./evaluate.py --gold=./data/questions/dev.tsv prediction.txt`

 The experiment is performed by default on the dev-set.
 If you want to reproduce our results on the test-set, you can update the test dataset and hypotheses in `explanation_regeneration_experiment.py` and submit the final `prediction.txt` to the official [leaderboard](https://competitions.codalab.org/competitions/20150#results).

-## Training:

-If you want to train the dense encoder from scratch, you can use the released `training.py` script.
-This will create a new [Sentence-BERT](https://www.sbert.net/) model (`bert-base-uncased`) and fine-tune it on the extracted inference chains `./data/training/chains_train.csv` using contrastive loss.
-If needed, you can regenerate the training-set using the `extract_chains.py` script.

 ### Bibtex
 We hope you find this repository useful.
 If you use SCAR in your work, or find it inspiring, please consider citing our paper! :)